robintrayler/astroBayes_manuscript/manuscript.md

 ![Hiatus duration versus the stratigraphic distance between the hiatus and the nearest radioisotope date for the CIP2 data set.
 The points are the model median and the error bars are the 95% credible interval.
 The red line is the true hiatus duration of 0.203 Ma.
 A-D) Models with 2, 4, 6, and 8 ages respectively.](./figures/final figures/hiatus_duration.pdf){#fig:hiatus_duration}

 The ability to estimate hiatus durations is a significant strength of our Bayesian modeling framework.
 Hiatuses in stratigraphic records significantly complicate the interpretation of biologic and geochemical proxy records.
 Detecting and resolving the duration of hiatuses is therefore important to ensuring the accuracy of age-depth models.
 In principle, hiatuses can be detected and quantified from cyclostratigraphic records alone [@meyers2004; @meyers2019].
 However, these approaches can be skewed towards minimum hiatus duration and are sensitive to distortions of the astronomical signal from other non-hiatus sources [@meyers2004]. `astroBayes` relies on both astrochronology and radioisotopic geochronology to estimate the duration of one or more hiatuses with the joint inversion of  astrochronology and radioisotopic ages controlling the sedimentation rates (slopes) above and below as well as the absolute durations of layer-bounding hiatuses.
-Crucially this approach allows the estimation of robust uncertainties of hiatus duration.

-==powerful tool when there is external evidence for a hiatus, as shown in the case study==
+The primary weakness of this approach is that `astroBayes` cannot reliably estimate durations for hiatuses unconstrained by radioisotopic dates.
+If a hiatus only has radioisotopic dates stratigraphically above or below, the undated side is unconstrained and duration estimates tend to wander towards infinitely long.
+Likewise, if a model layers is bounded by two hiatuses the layer does not contain any radioisotopic dates, then `astroBayes` cannot reliably resolve the duration of the bounding hiatuses and will tend to "spit the difference".
+However, when hiatuses are well constrained by radioisotopic dates, `astroBayes` allows the estimation of robust uncertainties of hiatus duration, and is a powerful tool when there is external sedimentological or astronomical evidence for hiatuses, as shown in the case study below.

 ## Case Study: Bridge Creek Limestone

 ![Results of `astroBayes` modeling of the Bridge Creek Limestone Member greyscale record showing the modeled age of the Cenomanian Turonian Boundary.
 A) Bridge Creek Limestone Member grayscale record.
 B) age-depth model using ^40^Ar/^39^Ar dates originally reported by @meyers2012.
 C) Evolutive harmonic analysis of panel A with superimposed layer boundary positions (dashed white lines).](./figures/final figures/ct_boundary.pdf){#fig:ct_boundary}

+The Bridge Creek Limestone is the uppermost member of the Greenhorn Formation of central Colorado.
+It is primarily composed of hemipelagic marlstones and limestone couplets that extend laterally for over 1,000 km in the Western Interior Basin [@elder1994].
+These couplets are characterized by alternations from darker organic carbon rich laminated clay and mudstones to lighter carbonate rich, organic poor limestone facies.
+Previous work has reported Milankovich scale cyclicity in the Bridge Creek Limestone Member through the application of statistical astrochronologic testing methods [@sageman1998; @meyers2001; @meyers2012; @meyers2008].
+Using and ^40^Ar/^39^Ar ages from several bentonites throughout the section to provide temporal anchoring of the astrochronology, @meyers2012 previously calibrated the age of the Cenomanian-Turonian boundary as 93.90±0.15Ma (mean±95%CI) using an adaptation of the Bayesian "stacked bed" algorithm [@buck1991] that respects both stratigraphic superposition and astrochronologic durations between the dates and the boundary position. @meyers2001 reported a high stratigraphic resolution optical densitometry record (i.e., grayscale) of the Bridge Creek Limestone Member, which the authors used to estimate bulk sedimentation rate. @meyers2004 later identified a brief hiatus in the Bridge Creek Limestone Member near the base of the *Neocardioceras juddii* ammonite biozone with an estimated minimum duration as 0.079 – 0.0254 Ma.

 | Period (Ma) | Frequency (1/Ma) |     Cycle     |
 |:-----------:|:----------------:|:-------------:|